Glen-Tigera/scale-testing-results/profiles/README.md

 # Scale Test Profiles

-This directory contains the test profiles and configurations used to run scale tests for each scenario, organized by scenario, release version, and dataplane.
+This directory contains the banzai test profiles and configurations used to run scale tests for each scenario, organized by scenario, release version, and dataplane.

 ## Directory Structure